erin-yl/erin-yl/README.md

 - Streamlining complex workflows
 - Engaging customers through thoughtful design

-I document the purpose and progress of my work as a core part of my problem-solving approach.

 My goal is to craft solutions that are effective, accessible, and enjoyable to use.

 Thanks for stopping by!
 Let's connect and explore the intersection of technology and design together. 🚀